 It’s sandwiched between well-heeled New Town and the vibrant Broughton, while the top of the street also marks the start of multicultural Leith Walk.
 It’s also a stone’s throw from the Edinburgh Playhouse theatre, the Omni Cinema complex and the John Lewis department store.
 If travelling by tram, the York Place stop is a 1-minute walk away and the bus Station is only 5 minutes away.

-We lived in the area for a number of years and still have an Airbnb apartment a stone’s throw from Broughton Street.
-We have seen the street go from strength to strength, with an influx of new and exciting restaurants, boutiques and bars, now calling it home.
+We lived in the area for a number of years and have seen the street go from strength to strength, with an influx of new and exciting restaurants, boutiques and bars, now calling it home.
 Likewise, adjacent neighbourhoods such as Broughton, Bellevue and Bonnington, have seen old industrial buildings redeveloped into high end housing.
 If you visit today then you will experience a vibrant and lively street which is fun to visit at night as well as interesting to explore in the day time.